England | Scotland | Wales | Northern Ireland | Ireland

 Please use the tear-off white half of your last prescription to request a new one.

-If you register to use the internet to book appointments, you can also request your prescriptions online or fax your request to 020 7387 2497.
+If you register to use the internet to book appointments, you can also request your prescriptions online.
 Any prescription request handed in before 11:30 am will be ready for collection 48 hours later.
 We regret we cannot accept prescriptions requests over the telephone unless you are housebound.

 Grafton Pharmacy, Greenlight, Shiv and Boots offer a Prescription Collection Service enabling you to collect your prescription directly from the Pharmacy.